QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 Note that in the above example, blueprint inputs are used as the values of the Terraform grain inputs, so the sandbox owner is able to choose the db_size and db_name required for his need.
 The information provided by the user will be passed to Terraform and affect the deployment process
 :::

 ### tags
-Whenever a Terraform grain is launched, all resources created during the deployment process will be automatically tagged with Torque's system tags, blueprint tags and customer tags. if you wish to disable tagging for all resources in a specific Terraform grain, use the following syntax:
+Whenever a Terraform grain is launched, all resources created during the deployment process will be automatically tagged with Torque's system tags, built-in tags and custom tags (for details, see [Tags](/admin-guide/tags). if you wish to disable tagging for all resources in a specific Terraform grain, use the following syntax:

 ```yaml"
 grains: